Nebukam/PCGExtendedToolkit/_sources/doc-general/working-with-graphs.md

 ---
 ## Edges

->**Rule of thumb** : The only information that matter on `Edges` for graphs is their `start` and `end` attribute.
+>**Rule of thumb** : The only information that matter on `Edges` for clusters is their `start` and `end` attribute.
 Their position in space is ignored so feel free to use those points if they can be relevant to you.
 {: .infos-hl }

-`Edges` have two important piece of data written on them, and everything else is pretty much ignored by PCGEx -- meaning you can use the set of point *almost* as you see fit.
+`Edges` have a single important piece of data written on them, and everything else is pretty much ignored by PCGEx -- meaning you can use the set of point *almost* as you see fit.
-### Edge Start
+### Edge Endpoints
-The `PCGEx/EdgeStart` attribute hold the *cached index* of its start `Vtx` when it was written into a graph.
+The `PCGEx/Endpoints` attribute hold the *cached index* of its start `Vtx` when it was written into a cluster.

-### Edge End
-The `PCGEx/EdgeEnd` attribute hold the *cached index* of its end `Vtx` when it was written into a graph.

 ---
 ## Clusters